Top Attractions in Sintra 2025: Must-See Highlights

 Its botanical gardens, curated from all corners of the world, invite slow strolls under Himalayan cedars, tree ferns, and waterfalls.

-Best Time to Visit: Late spring or early autumn, when the gardens are in bloom but the paths are still hushed.
+Soverra Tip: The best time to visit is late spring or early autumn, when the gardens are in bloom but the paths are still hushed.

 Moorish Castle: Ancient Ramparts with Elevated Views